Manchester by the Sea (film): Plot

 In response to this strain in their relationship, Lee takes steps to possibly extend his stay in Manchester and seeks to spend more time with Patrick.
 Over time, they re-establish their bond, despite conflicts over Joe's boat, Patrick's girlfriends, and their future living arrangements.
 However, staying in Manchester is still painful for Lee, as he is surrounded by reminders of his past.
+Multiple scenes suggest that some residents of Manchester believe that the fire was not accidental.
 One day, Lee runs into Randi with her newborn child.
-A sobbing Randi expresses remorse for her treatment of Lee during their divorce and asks him to have lunch.
+A sobbing Randi expresses remorse for her treatment of him during their divorce and asks him to have lunch.
 He deflects her apology, feeling that he does not deserve it.
-When she insists they reconnect and pleads with him not to "just die", Lee is overwhelmed with emotion and has to leave before he breaks down.
+When Randi insists that they reconnect and pleads with him not to "just die", Lee is overwhelmed with emotion and has to leave before he breaks down.
 Distraught, Lee gets drunk at a bar, picks a fight with strangers, and is knocked out.
-He awakens in the living room of Joe's friend George and breaks down in tears.
-At home, Patrick shows his uncle deference after seeing his battered state and pictures of his deceased children.
+He wakes up in the living room of Joe's friend George and breaks down in tears.
+At home, Patrick shows his uncle understanding after seeing his battered state and pictures of his deceased children.
 Lee arranges for George and his wife to adopt Patrick so that he can remain in Manchester while Lee takes a job in Boston.
-When Patrick asks Lee why he cannot remain in Manchester, Lee says that he "can't beat it."
+When Patrick asks Lee why he cannot remain in Manchester, Lee says that he "can't beat it".

-During a walk after Joe's burial service, Lee tells Patrick he is searching for a residence in Boston with an extra room so Patrick can visit whenever he wants.
+During a walk after Joe's burial service, Lee tells Patrick he is searching for a residence in Boston with an extra room so he can visit whenever he wants.
 In the final scene, Lee and Patrick go fishing on Joe's refurbished boat, which Patrick has inherited.